wassname/attentive-neural-processes/readme.md

 It's just a qualitative comparison but we see the same kind of overfitting with uncertainty being tight where lots of data points exist, and wide where they do not.
 However this repo seems to miss points occasionally.

+## Usage

+- clone this repository
+- see requirements.txt for requirements and version
+- Start and run the notebook [smartmeters.ipynb](smartmeters-ANP-RNN.ipynb)
+- To see a toy 1d regression problem, look at [anp-rnn_1d_regression.ipynb](anp-rnn_1d_regression.ipynb)

+## Smartmeter Data
+- Some data is included, you can get more from https://www.kaggle.com/jeanmidev/smart-meters-in-london/version/11
+- Inputs are:
+  - Weather
+  - Time features: time of day, day of week, month of year, etc
+  - Bank holidays
+  - Position in sequence: days since start of window
+- Target is: mean power usage on block 0

+## Code

+This is based on the code listed in the next section, with some changes.
+The most notable ones add stability, others are to make sure it can handle predicting into the future:

+Changes for a sequential/predictive use case:
+- target points are always in the future, context is in the past
+- context and targets are still sampled randomly during training

+Changes for stability:
+- in eval mode, take mean of latent space, and mean of output isntead of sampling
+- use log_variance where possible (there is a flag to try without this, and it seems to help)
+  - and add a minimum bound to std (in log domain) to avoid mode collapse (one path using log_var one not)
+- use log_prob loss (not mseloss or BCELoss)
+- use pytorch attention (which has dropout and is faster) instead of custom attention
+- use_deterministic option, although it seems to do better with this off
+- use batchnorm and dropout on channel dimensions
+- check and skip nonfinite values because for extreme inputs we can still get nan's.
+Also gradient clipping
+- use pytorch lightning for early stopping, hyperparam opt, and reduce learning rate on plateau

 ## See also: